NingenJanai/Hal9000/README.md

 # HAL 9000
 Discord bot about movies and TV shows

-- Trivia about movies and tv shows from https://opentdb.com/ with the score tracking in a Mongo Database
+- Trivia from https://opentdb.com/ with the score tracking in a Mongo Database

 - Information display about persons, movies and tv shows from https://www.themoviedb.org/

+- Movie quote display from https://market.mashape.com/andruxnet/random-famous-quotes

 ## Config